vasuki-re/IStanPdf/README.md

 ## ⚠️ Known Issues

 - **DOCX Remove Pages:** Some DOCX files with structural issues fail to save during the "Remove Pages" operation.
-  - **Workaround:** Use "Reorder Pages" instead — it internally converts the DOCX to PDF to bypass the limitation.
+  - **Workaround:** Use "Reorder Pages" instead - it internally converts the DOCX to PDF to bypass the limitation.
   - **Caveat:** If you later convert the resulting PDF back to DOCX, some elements may no longer be editable.

 - **App Size:** IStanPdf is larger than a typical utility app because it bundles LibreOffice binaries, which power the DOCX operations.

-- **UI:** The interface is functional but not fully polished yet.
-Micro-optimizations for accessibility are planned.
+- **UI:** The interface is functional but a bit rough right now.
+I'm planning some micro-optimizations to make it more accessible.
-- **Monolith Architecture:** Every operation code is in singleton MainActivity.
-It is easier to code but too hard to debug and update changes.
-I'll refactor the app in later updates to use different architecture for development.
+- **Monolith Architecture:** Core operations currently live in a singleton `MainActivity`.
+I plan to refactor this into a modular architecture in future updates to make debugging and maintenance easier.

 <br>